autc04/Retro68/README.md

 ### binutils

-Currently unmodified from the original.
-Configured for m68k-unknown-elf.
+Two new target platforms:
+- `m68k-apple-macos`, based on the `m68k-unknown-elf` target
+- `powerpc-apple-macos`, based on the `powerpc-ibm-aix` target

+The powerpc target has a few hacks to make weak symbols work as expected.

 ### gcc

-Various patches and hacks, most importantly:
+Various patches and hacks:
+- New target platforms `m68k-apple-macos` and `powerpc-apple-macos`.
+- support `"\pPascal String Literals"``

+68K specific:
 - Changed register usage.
 - Change the way 1-byte and 2-byte parameters are passed.
-- support `"\pPascal String Literals"``
 - added a pascal calling convention (`pascal` or `__attribute__((__pascal__))`)
 - added `__attribute__((__raw_inline__(word1, word2, word3)))` to emulate `ONEWORDINLINE` and friends
 - added `__attribute__((regparam("...")))` to specify custom register calling conventions